-Your Company has signed the Cotton Pledge.
+Your Company Has Signed The Cotton Pledge.
 What’s Next?

 1. Align Business Practices with the Commitment

-Once the public declaration is made, it should be communicated clearly to all employees and suppliers and implemented into daily business practices via contracts, supplier meetings, trainings, or educational materials.
+Once the public declaration is made, it should be communicated clearly to all employees and suppliers, and implemented into daily business practices via contracts, supplier meetings, trainings, or educational materials.
 Brands need to report publicly the steps being taken to ensure that company policies on Uzbek cotton are communicated, monitored, and adhered to by garment manufacturers, fabric mills, and yarn spinners throughout the company’s entire value chain.

-3. Involve Yarn and Textile Mills
+3. Involve Yarn Spinners and Textile Mills

-4. Engage the Uzbek Government
+5. Engage the Uzbek or Turkmen Government

 Since 2008, RSN along with a number of corporations, NGOs, and investors, have met with numerous representatives from the U.S. State Department and the Uzbek or Turkmen governments.
 Since it is extremely impactful to have corporate representation at these meetings, companies should actively communicate their concerns by signing letters or having representatives at diplomatic meetings when requested to do so by the Cotton Campaign.